IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2023/course_outline.md

   - Handle function returns, including multiple returns
   - Import modules using the `import <name>`, `from <module> import`, and `import <name> as <shorthand>` syntax patterns
   - Call functions imported from modules using these different methods
-  - Use the question mark syntax to get help on a function
+  - Use the help and the question mark syntax to get help on a function
   - Import and use functions from the math module
 - Writing your own functions
-  - Describe why functions are useful
+  - Describe why user-defined functions are useful (for repeatability and for readability)
   - Define "parameter" and "argument"
   - Write functions that use required and optional arguments
   - Write functions that return one or more values
   - Explain the difference between argument passing by copy or by reference, and what kinds of variables they apply to
 - Optional
-  - Understand (+ use) what the **kwargs pattern means
-  - Understand (+ use) what the *args pattern means
   - Use recursion
   - Write a docstring to provide help for your function

 #### Science concept goals

 - Use trig functions to calculate angles and gradients and related quantities
+- Calculate channel slope
+- Define river discharge
+- Explain the concept of streampower
+- Relate streampower and proxies for erosion

 ### Flow control